Jaimin25/Bookmark-Backup/README.md

 - ⏰ **Flexible Scheduling** - Choose specific times and days for backups
 - 📁 **Multiple Export Formats** - Export as JSON (detailed) or HTML (browser-compatible)
 - 🎨 **Beautiful Modern UI** - Clean interface built with React, Tailwind CSS, and shadcn/ui
-- 🌐 **Cross-Browser Support** - Works on Chrome, Firefox, Brave, Edge, and other Chromium browsers
+- 🌐 **Cross-Browser Support** - Works on Chrome, Brave, Edge, and other Chromium browsers

 ### Storage Options